RobertEads/CSCE435-Group_16-Final_Project/Report.md

 <img src="./Report_Images/BitonicSort/cuda-weak-31.png" alt="Average-Time-main-Weak Scaling" width="400">
 <img src="./Report_Images/BitonicSort/cuda-weak-32.png" alt="Average-Time-main-Weak Scaling" width="400">

-## Weak Scaling
+## Strong Scaling

 ### MPI

-For the analysis, weak scaling was examined across the sorted input type.
-2, 4, and 8 processors were run and it showed that there was an increase in average time.
-However, this was interesting as usually as the number of processors increases, the time should decrease due to parallelization and efficiency.
-However, since smaller numbers were run it might not be as easy to tell.
-Therefore, as more trials with more data is run, then the graph will show parallelization.
-The rest of the input types with the number of processors and threads will be run as the next time in order to gather more accurate data creating the various graphs.
-FIX ME!
+For the next analysis, we look at strong scaling MPI across different input sizes.
+For the smallest input size (2^16), time seems to increase with the number of processors but the margin is very small and negligible.
+As we increase input size, time generally decreases with the number of processors which is the best scenario showing that parallelization is effective.
+The comm graphs show an increase in time likely since increase the input size generally takes longer to communicate.
+For the larger input sizes, there is likely an outlier at 2^7 processors.
+But this is an interesting point to note since it seems like it is the same outlier for these graphs.
+Additionally, for the larger input sizes, we can see a clear winner in input type for fastest time.
+The sorted array consistently exhibits the fastest runtime.
+This scenario represents the optimal condition for bitonic sort, as it involves zero switches for elements.
+The efficiency of this input type remains largely unaffected by the increase in processors, given its inherently efficient nature.
+The next fastest is the 1% perturbed input, which demonstrates a noticeable increase in runtime as the number of processors grows.
+The subsequent rankings alternate between reverse sorted and randomized inputs, as expected, considering they require a greater number of sorts.

 ### 2^16 Elements